rest-go/rest-site/docs/getting-started/configuration.md

 ## Auth config

 By default, all the endpoints are public without any authentication.
-It's suitable to be used as an internal tool or put after a reverse proxy like Nginx. if you want to have user authentication for the API endpoints, you can turn on auth configs.
-Check the [Authentication and Authorization](../guides/auth) guide to understand how it works.
+It's suitable to be used as an internal tool or put after a reverse proxy like Nginx.
+If you want to have user authentication for the API endpoints, you can turn on auth configs.
+Check the [Authentication and Authorization](../guides/auth) guide for the follow-up setup steps and understand how it works.

 `enabled`